kjosib/kjosib.github.io/voice/index.md

 **Ground school** has two main thrusts:
 * Develop enough common language around the voice, how it sounds, and how it works, so that we can communicate effectively during pratical training.
+* Ear Training
 * Make you into your own best tutor by giving you the knowledge to train at your best and also turn mistakes into your own customized training materials.
+* How do I teach myself?

 **Practical application** follows a process:
 * Elicit a behavior one way or another,
 * Refine down to a matter of pure focused voluntary control.
 * Once control is voluntary, then we can work coordination and habit.

+For masculinizing in particular, injury is not impossible from overstretching, so a gentle appraoch is indicated.

 **Homework** serves to turn conscious practice into habit.